Veterinarian examining a calf

 The legal requirements referred to in thematic and indicator factsheets are based on EU legislation.
 National regulations in EU Member States may exceed these requirements.

-• Article 3 Member States must ensure that animal owners and keepers take all reasonable measures to safeguard animal welfare and prevent unnecessary pain, suffering, or injury.
+• Article 3 Member States shall make provision to ensure that the owners or keepers take all reasonable steps to ensure the welfare of animals under their care and to ensure that those animals are not caused any unnecessary pain, suffering or injury.

-• Annex, 1 Animals must be cared for by a sufficient number of suitably trained and competent staff.
+• Annex, 1 Animals shall be cared for by a sufficient number of staff who possess the appropriate ability, knowledge and professional competence.

 Knowledge